 Choosing a neighborhood is an important and complex decision.
-Several neighborhood amenities are critical for the well-being of adults and children, such as exposure to the social and professional network, and access to public and private goods, among others.
+Households face the tradeoff between cost of living and several neighborhood characteristics, such as social and professional exposure to neighbors (Bayer, Ferreira, and McMillan, 2007; Wong, 2013; Bayer, Ross, and Topa, 2008), natural amenities (Lee and Lin, 2017), access to public goods, such as education (Black, 1999; Lafortune, Rothstein, and Schanzenbach, 2018), and exposure to disamenities such as pollution and crime (Chay and Greenstone, 2005; Linden and Rockoff, 2008), among others.
 But choosing a neighborhood in which to live can be a challenging process given the many neighborhoods available in a labor market area, with each neighborhood having an exceedingly large number of characteristics.
 In practice individuals have varying knowledge about neighborhoods and their multitude of amenities, and face difficulties processing the terabytes of information available on public websites, such as Zillow.
-These problems may be even more salient for young adults, since they do not have much experience with residential choices, and may rely on social norms and a limited network of friends to gather information.2
+These problems may be even more salient for young adults - every year there are almost 20 million individuals enrolled in college in the United States (National Center for Education Statistics, 2020), who will soon have to choose a neighborhood to live - since they do not have much experience with residential choices, and may rely on social norms and a limited network of friends to gather information (Bailey, Cao, Kuchler, Stroebel, and Wong, 2018).

 In this paper we provide a new framework for estimating the value of neighborhood amenities, accounting for heterogeneity in how much individuals know about a neighborhood.
-A standard assumption in choice models is that individuals have perfect information about their choice set characteristics - all neighborhoods and their amenities in our case.3 We present a more general model that allows for heterogeneity in individual knowledge about neighborhood amenities, i.e., some individuals may have imperfect information about the cost of living and school quality in a neighborhood, while others may have imperfect information about demographic composition or the presence of trees and sidewalks in a different neighborhood.
+A standard assumption in choice models is that individuals have perfect information about their choice set characteristics - all neighborhoods and their amenities in our case.
+We present a more general model that allows for heterogeneity in individual knowledge about neighborhood amenities, i.e., some individuals may have imperfect information about the cost of living and school quality in a neighborhood, while others may have imperfect information about demographic composition or the presence of trees and sidewalks in a different neighborhood.